loomio/loomio-docs/en/src/user_manual/groups/starting_a_group/index.md

 The simplied url address for your group is **loomio.org/your-group-handle**.

 You can edit the handle.

-#### Category selection

-You may be asked to select a category that best describes your group.
-This helps us help you with relevant information.

 **When you click 'Start Group' your new group is automatically created!**